tpapp/julia-repl/README.md

 `C-c C-w` | `workspace()`
 `C-c C-m`   | expand macro

 All actions that send something to the REPL terminate with a newline, triggering evaluation.

 If you want to avoid sending a newline (eg maybe because you want to edit an expression), use prefix arguments (`C--` or `C-u`, currently both have the same effect).
+This of course does not apply to `C-c C-b`.

 Also, note some keybindings for `term`: